Spectral gap for the growth-fragmentation equation via Harris's Theorem: Foster-Lyapunov condition

 \section{Foster-Lyapunov condition}

 In this section we prove that Hypothesis \ref{hyp:Lyapunov} is verified for the semigroup generated by rescaled growth-fragmentation equation \eqref{eq:gfscaledgeneral}, when we consider the evolution of $f(t,x) := \phi(x) m(t,x)$.
-We refer to~\cite{BCGM19,GM19} for a proof of the generation of the semigroup in spaces of weighted signed measures for general division rates (without any growth assumption at infinity).
 We divide the proof of Hypothesis \ref{hyp:Lyapunov} into three cases which require slightly different calculations.